Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 pop(stack)
 ```

-It is not much of a safety check for the correct implementation of an interface, and I usually don't see much use for it, but it is there if you need it.
+It is not much of a safety check for the correct implementation of an interface, and I usually don't see much use for it, but it is there if you want it.

 ## Dispatching on type-signatures

 The signatures we have used so far when defining specialised methods consisted of just a class name.
-Used this way, S4 methods work just as S3 generic functions, but the dispatch mechanism for S4 methods is more general than this and it is possible to dispatch based on the type of all a function's arguments.
+If we use them this way, S4 methods work just as S3 generic functions, but the dispatch mechanism for S4 methods is more general than this and it is possible to dispatch based on the type of all a function's arguments.

 For example, we can define a function `f` of two arguments and refine it in different ways based on the type of the two arguments.
 Say, have one version when the arguments are numeric and another when they are logical.